 The Program is an outgrowth of the American Citizenship Department established in 1920.
-At that time club-women were working toward the elimination of racial and religious discrimination.
-Since 1950, club-women have addressed such issues as health care for veterans, the eight-hour work-day, and child labor laws.
+At that time clubwomen were working toward the elimination of racial and religious discrimination.
+Since 1950, clubwomen have addressed such issues as health care for veterans, the eight-hour workday, and child labor laws.
 Members are concerned about crime, safety, and voter awareness.
 First responders are honored with grab and go snacks on the Day of Service and Remembrance (September 11).
 Our club has held a Candidates Forum two weeks before each city election since 2000.
 We feel it is important that our citizens have access to the candidates and issues that involve our community.
-We support Hacienda Girls' Ranch, the Military Support Group of Alachua County, and Wreaths Across America and Fisher House.
+We support K9 for Warriors, the Military Support Group of Alachua County, Wreaths Across America and Fisher House.

-GFWC Signature Project: Domestic Violence Prevention and Awareness:
+GFWC Signature Program: Domestic and Sexual Violence Awareness and Prevention

 The GFWC Signature Project Standing Committee seeks to make the community more aware of Domestic Violence within our community and identify ways in which the Club can help local Shelters and educate the public.
 The Project covers not only Domestic Violence, but also Child Abuse and Elder Abuse issues.
 It addresses Teen Dating Violence and related issues.
 Each April, we plant a pinwheel garden in honor of Child Abuse Awareness and Prevention month.
 This Committee hosts the October meeting which is also National Domestic Violence Awareness and Prevention Month.